• Skip to primary navigation

 2. FD (Mediocre rates)

 I’m fortunate enough to be able to be eligible for premier banking.
 I park the minimum amount in fixed deposits as emergency funds and invest the rest.
+Maybank takes number 2 spot mainly due to being Malaysia’s largest bank and they have the most branches around.

 The best thing about Maybank’s premier banking for me is actually being able to conduct my banking transactions quickly.
 What usually takes me 30 mins to an hour can be done in probably 10-15 mins.

-Perhaps I got a pretty pushy RM and also it is because I’m well versed in finance and investing that the products offered were of very little interest to me.
-The only time I put money with my RM is when he offered the bundled ASM product to me where I managed to get some of the coveted fixed priced units.
-I write about it hERE.
+Perhaps I got a pretty pushy RM and also it is because I’m well-versed in finance and investing that the products offered were of very little interest to me.
+The only time I put money with my RM was when he offered the bundled ASM product to me where I managed to get some of the coveted fixed-priced units.
+I wrote about it hERE.

 All in all, premier ain’t nothing much to shout about so the next time you see someone walking up the stairs or to the premier banking section, you know that it really isn’t that big of a deal.